How to Start your Freelancing Business and Make money online

 This guide here will give you a more detailed clue on how to set up your freelance business plan.

-It is not enough to start a freelance business, you have to promote your business, get the word out and get your services right in front of your audience.
+It is not enough to start a freelance business, you have to promote your business, get the word out and get your services right in front of the people that will be interested in it.

 Paid promotion involves the use of paid ads either on social media, search engine like Google, Bing and other popular websites etc.

-Organic promotion involves the use of other strategies like content marketing, social media marketing, guest posting, SEO, link building etc to promote your freelancing business.
+Organic promotion entails the use of other strategies like content marketing, social media marketing, guest posting, SEO, link building etc to promote your freelancing business.

-Depending on affordability and your goal, you can choose to use either of these avenues to promote your business.
+Depending on affordability and your budget, you can choose to use either or all of these avenues to promote your business.

 Final Words

-Just like any other business, starting a freelance business may not be all beds of roses but as someone that’s been there for over more than half a decade, I can assure you, that starting a freelance business is very realistic.
+Just like any other business, starting a freelance business may not be all beds of roses but as someone that’s been there for over half a decade, I can assure you, starting a thriving freelance business is very realistic.

 With dedication to your business and a commitment to learn and relearn as you keep evolving there’s room for all round growth.